 That’s a great question and is highly debated in the spiritual world.
 But the truth is, smudging is part of a closed practice many Native Americans practice, and if you aren’t a part of that practice, you are better off cleansing your home rather than smudging it.

-So maybe skip that sage stick or that white sage bundle, and the abalone shell all together and get your home clear of negative energy without desecrating an ancient practice or killing a bunch of ancient plants.
-There are better ways to clear negative energy even though this is the most popular way.
+So maybe skip that sage stick or that white sage bundle and the abalone shell altogether and get your home clear of negative energy without desecrating an ancient practice or killing a bunch of ancient plants.
+There are better ways to clear negative energy, even though this is the most popular way.

 Also, and this is very important– try not to use sage or palo santo that hasn’t been ethically sourced.
 It’s okay to purchase these things for sage smudging if you are supporting a local vendor that’s a part of the practice.
 That’s a good way to go.

 But, if you pick up a white sage smudge stick from Five Below or whatever, be prepared for some bad energy in your living space.
 And nobody wants negative spirits in their entire home, am I right?

 We don’t need those bad vibes.
 We are all about clear energy.